 To make a loooong story shorter, let’s talk about my results…

-After over one month of using my Homemade Vitamin C Serum (and Clarisonic) in my regular skincare routine (my aloe and honey cleanser, toner, and moisturizing oils), the overall appearance of my skin has significantly improved!
+After over one month of using my Homemade Vitamin C Serum in my regular skincare routine (my aloe and honey cleanser, toner, and moisturizing oils), the overall appearance of my skin has significantly improved!
 My skin feels smooth and soft.
 Plus, the blotchy dark spots and scars appear to be fading.
 Thank you, Gen, for your recommendations.
 And Dustin, feel free to book another spa day.

 Benefits of Vitamin C